rrevi/rrevi.github.io/README.md

 Below is a brief chronology of events, experiences and professional work I've completed.

 ### 2021
+- Promoted to **Principal Software Developer**.
-- As one of the lead developers, contributed to the development of a new microservice based on the actor system framework Akka, along with a http server in front of the actor system app based on Akka HTTP (read: REST API), and with a persistence layer based on the Java Persistence API.
+- As one of the lead developers, contributed to the development of a new microservice based on the [actor system](https://doc.akka.io/docs/akka/current/typed/guide/actors-intro.html) framework **Akka**.
+- Contributed to building a http server in front of a actor system based app using the **Akka HTTP** module (read: **REST API**).
+- Contributed to adding event persistence support using the **Akka Persistence** module to an actor system based app.
+- Contributed to adding a business domain object persistence layer to a actor system based app using the **Java Persistence API**.
 - Documented and performed many knowledge transfer sessions to on-board developers to a new microservice application based on the actor system framework Akka.

 #### 2020
-- Contributed to an effort to update a legacy java-based application to meet FEDRAMP compliance (read: performed security vulnerabilities scans and updated code with patches)
+- Contributed to an effort to update a legacy Java-based application to meet **FedRAMP** compliance (read: performed security vulnerabilities scans and updated code to remedy said vulnerabilities)

 ##### 2019
 - Contributed to effort to move a on-premise software product to the **Cloud**